No 1 Kodak Camera (Centenary Replica)

 Boxed limited edition replica of the No 1 Kodak Camera made for the Kodak Centenary to coincide with the opening of the National Museum of Photography.

-Bought from somebody who used to work for Kodak on exhibitions.
+I bought this reproduction set from somebody who used to work for Kodak on exhibitions.
 It was presented to them on leaving the UK Company, apparently in the early 1990s.

 The replica is complete with its white cardboard packaging in good order (some external marking) and documentation - National Museum of Photography booklet describing the history of the camera and a reproduction of the original instruction manual for the camera.